 And how about the child giving up piano after six years, and minimal progress?
 What’s going on here?

 How is this possible, with apparent practice, that we see minimal growth and improvement?
 I find three primary causes of such mediocre results.

 1. No Requirement for Real Effort

-Growth and development in any area requires true effort.
-Very little happens in the brain, to expand our skills, if we are not truly putting forth effort.
+Growth and development in any area require true effort.
+Very little happens in the brain, to expand our skills if we are not truly putting forth effort.

 This is typically easy to see in any student or athlete, where the amount of effort is minimal and yet the ‘practice time’ is adequate.
 And, we often find words of encouragement or coaching sessions pushing for more effort.
-Yet, there is not requirement of more effort.
+Yet, there is no requirement for more effort.
 This is about holding the feet to the fire with actual effortful results, rather than more words or lectures.